-Aluminium vs Stainless Steel
+Aluminum Vs. Stainless Steel

 However, the more important consideration is the quality and origin of a given material.
-For example, Aluminum from Italy tends to be very high quality and better than cheap stainless steel from an unknown brand.
-So stainless steel is probably the better material but consequently will cost you more.
+For example, aluminum from Italy tends to be very high quality and better than cheap stainless steel from an unknown brand.
+So stainless steel Moka Pots are probably the better option but consequently will cost you more.

 Will it work on your Stovetop?